 Great American Rail-Trail Gap #2: Weirton to West Virginia-Ohio State Line

 RTC will work with local partners—the Northern West Virginia Brownfields Assistance Center and the City of Weirton—to engage stakeholders in finalizing preferred route options for the trail gap.
 Activities will include surveying, right-of-way and land transfer negotiations, cost estimation, design and engineering, railroad engagement, funding strategy, construction assistance and bridge rehabilitation.
-The work will be implemented as part of RTC’s Cleveland to Pittsburgh Feasibility Study, scheduled for release in Fall 2019 and defining trail development strategy for a key corridor of the Industrial Heartland Trails Coalition, a developing 1,500-miles-plus TrailNation™ project that seeks to create a world-class trail network between Pennsylvania, West Virginia, Ohio and New York.
+The work will be implemented as part of RTC’s Cleveland to Pittsburgh Feasibility Study, scheduled for release in Spring 2020 and defining trail development strategy for a key corridor of the Industrial Heartland Trails Coalition, a developing 1,500-miles-plus TrailNation™ project that seeks to create a world-class trail network between Pennsylvania, West Virginia, Ohio and New York.

 Statewide Trail Network Funding